Mutai-Gilbert/FooocusApi_Scripts/README.md

 # FooocusAPI Scripts

 ## Introduction
 FooocusAPI is a powerful and flexible API designed to provide a wide range of functionalities for your project.
-This README will guide you through the setup, installation, and usage of the API.
+This README provides all the codes that will guide you through the setup, installation, and usage of the API.

 ## Prerequisites
 Before you begin, ensure you have the following installed on your machine: